quicwg/base-drafts/draft-ietf-quic-tls.md

 ### Handshake Failures

-The `CONNECTION_CLOSE` frame MAY be sent by either endpoint during the handshake to signal a fatal error with connection establishment.
+The `CONNECTION_CLOSE` frame MAY be sent by either endpoint in a Handshake packet.
+This allows an endpoint to signal a fatal error with connection establishment.
 A `STREAM` frame carrying a TLS alert MAY be included in the same packet.

 ### Denial of Service with Unprotected Packets